Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Related Works and Contributions

 Prior work on energy-sufficiency constraints in OBCs, enforced via ODE-level CBFs, has been widely explored.
 More specifically, the authors of \cite{notomista2020persistification} introduced the persistification of robotic tasks by enforcing energy-sufficiency constraints via CBFs.
 Along similar lines, the work in \cite{9813363} studied a task-agnostic energy-autonomy OBC framework that coordinates a single fixed charging station with multiple task robots.
 Finally, the authors of \cite{AndrewEnergy} proposed an energy-aware, task-agnostic control framework that enforces energy sufficiency via CBFs by coordinating a task robot with a mobile charging station.
 However, most prior works treat energy sufficiency independently of spatial constraints, neglecting obstacle avoidance or restricted areas.
 In our proposed framework, the path-to-charger planner explicitly integrates the safety constraint through a kinodynamic model, resulting in safety-compliant paths to charging stations, instead of the straight-line approximation common in prior studies.

-The work in \cite{RalPaper} has provided both mathematical proofs and experimental validation of the effectiveness of incorporating uncertainties via the Fokker-Planck equation in a CLF-based OBC system to enhance robustness in applications.
-Building on this work, the authors of \cite{MRS_paper} introduced a decentralized CLF-CBF density controller to enforce spatial safety of a multi-robot team under noise.
-In this work, we further bridge the gap between theory and applications by enforcing energy constraints in the multi-robot systems for sustainable operations of robotic teams in smart transportation applications.
+Our prior work in \cite{RalPaper} provided both mathematical proofs and experimental validation of the effectiveness of incorporating uncertainties via the Fokker-Planck equation for multi-robot density control.
+Building on this foundation, \cite{AIS_Paper} developed a centralized CLF-CBF density controller to enforce spatial safety under noise, while \cite{MRS_paper} extended this framework to decentralized multi-robot systems.
+Together, these works motivate the need for a real-time density controller that simultaneously accounts for uncertainty, spatial safety, and energy sufficiency for multi-robot transportation applications.

 The main contributions of this work are as follows: \begin{enumerate}[label=(\roman*)] \item We extend PDE-based density control in the CLF-CBF OBC framework to provide energy sustainability for long-term transportation applications with multi-robot teams \item We provide a density-based safety-aware path planner that computes the required energy to reach a charger under noise and spatial safety constraints, while ensuring the feasibility of the optimization problem required to evaluate the robot control inputs \item We illustrate the implementation process of the proposed controller on a real multi-robot system \end{enumerate}